-As AHD celebrates its 50th anniversary this year, this paper has outlined the datum maintenance and modernisation efforts undertaken in NSW to not only preserve but improve user access to AHD.
-Through its Saving AHD projects, DCS Spatial Services helps ensure that users have continued and easy access to AHD, while also providing a solid foundation for the continuing improvement of AVWS as an alternative for those requiring higher-quality physical heights.
+As the AHD celebrates its 50th anniversary this year, efforts continue to be undertaken for its maintenance and modernisation in NSW, not only preserving but also improving user access.

+Through its Saving AHD

+projects, DCS Spatial Services helps ensure that users have continued and easy access to the AHD, while also providing a solid foundation for the continuing improvement of AVWS as an alternative for those requiring higher-quality physical heights.

 There can be only one legal vertical datum, and currently there is no planned push to replace AHD.
 DCS Spatial Services has yet to implement AVWS but continues to investigate and contribute towards it.
 Our ongoing Saving AHD projects ensure that users have access to their vertical datum of choice.
-These efforts may also help AHD celebrate more milestones in the future.
+These efforts may also help the AHD celebrate more milestones in the future.